jackdomleo7/Checka11y.css/codes.md

 - ### W0008
   The highlighted element has been detected to contain a `title` attribute.
 There many [accessibility concerns with the `title` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title#accessibility_concerns).
 Consider using an [alternative method to using the `title` attribute](https://inclusive-components.design/tooltips-toggletips).

+- ### W0009
+  The highlighted element is a focusable element that is nested within another element with `aria-hidden="true"`.
+This means the focusable element is inaccessible to assistive technologies.
+Either remove the `aria-hidden="true"`, or restructure the HTML so that the focusable element is not nested within the element with `aria-hidden="true"`.
+[Read more about this here](https://web.dev/aria-hidden-focus).